MSCA-COMPOSE/GPU-framework-for-computing-multiscale-triadic-interactions/README.md

 This repository contains the computational framework presented in the manuscript currently under review on the GPU-accelerated computation of multiscale triadic interactions from large flow datasets.

-The POD stage adopted here is the same framework introduced in Biassoni et al. (2024), later extended to SPOD in Biassoni et al. (2026).
-The original POD-related public record is available on Zenodo at [https://zenodo.org/records/13945003](https://zenodo.org/records/13945003), while the SPOD-oriented public workflow is available at the ACROSS public aeronautics repository: [https://git.mycloud-links.com/across-public/orchestrator/applications/aeronautics](https://git.mycloud-links.com/across-public/orchestrator/applications/aeronautics).
+The computation of the POD and SPOD bases and eigenvalues follows the distributed HPC frameworks of Biassoni et al. (2024) for POD and Biassoni et al. (2026) for SPOD.
+Their public records are available on Zenodo at [https://zenodo.org/records/13945003](https://zenodo.org/records/13945003) and at the ACROSS public aeronautics repository [https://git.mycloud-links.com/across-public/orchestrator/applications/aeronautics](https://git.mycloud-links.com/across-public/orchestrator/applications/aeronautics), respectively.
+Those records concern the CPU computation of the decomposition stage only and do not include the GPU triadic-interaction computation developed here.

 This public repository provides the reduced workflow used for the present study, including the GPU-enabled Dask implementation for the triadic-interaction computation, a reduced public test case, example outputs, and post-processing scripts.